 - (A) All dairy products shall be pasteurized.
-Dry milk shall be used for cooking only. - (B) Meat products shall be obtained from government-approved sources. - (C) Home canned foods, other than jams and jellies, and home frozen foods shall not be served in the center. - (D) Commercially canned food from dented, rusted, bulging or leaking cans, and food from cans without labels shall not be used.
+Dry milk shall be used for cooking only. - (B) Home-canned foods, other than jams and jellies, and home-frozen foods shall not be served. - (C) Commercially canned food from dented, rusted, bulging, or leaking cans, and food from cans without labels shall not be used.